spaship/operator/README.md

 ## The Simplest Use Case

-1. Describe your website and push it into your git repo
+### Step 1 - Describe your website and push it into your git repo
 ```yaml
 apiVersion: 1